syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/watermark.md

 ## Null Value

 `SfDateTimeEdit` control accepts null values only when the `DateTimeEditingMode` is default.
 NullValue support in the `SfDateTimeEdit` control can be enabled by setting the `AllowNull` property to true.
-If the value is null and the editing text box is empty then the `Watermark` will be displayed as the Text in `SfDateTimeEdit` control.
+If the value is null and the editing text box is empty then the `Watermark` will be displayed as the text in `SfDateTimeEdit` control.

 {% tabs %}